isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 Travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) on the last day of the SHN.
 Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance in writing via [this form](https://go.gov.sg/sto-enquiry).

+Travellers must also administer an Antigen Rapid Test (ART) on their own on Days 3, 7 and 11 of their arrival in Singapore.
+[Click here](https://moh.gov.sg/covid-19/selftestart) for more information on ARTs.
+Travellers are exempted from ART, if they:
+- Are a fully vaccinated traveller with a 21-day travel history to any Category (I) to (III) country/region; **AND**
+- Been approved to complete their SHN in their residence or accommodation of choice.

+Travellers who are serving SHN at their own place of residence must use Strides to commute from their SHN accommodation for the COVID-19 Polymerase Chain Reaction test that is administered on the last day of SHN.
+The costs for transport are as per the table at Stage 3C.

 ### Stage 5: End of Self-isolation period